Loughton Karate Club Philosophy

 Popular video games like Grand Theft Auto glamorise a very warped society where extreme violence and disrespect to others is acceptable.
 Makers of television programmes and Hollywood films seem oblivious to the impact violence has on a developing mind.

 As a karate instructor, I don’t have all the answers, but I believe it’s important that our young learn discipline, control of aggression, respect to others and a healthy self esteem.
-Confidence to deal with perceived threats in our sometimes troubled world can only enhance a child’s life.
+Confidence to deal with perceived threats and to react without emotion in our sometimes troubled world can only enhance a child’s life.
 To me, karate’s not just about kicking and punching.

 Since its origins in Japan circa 1922, karate has taught many a mindset to help overcome the problems that life throws our way.
 Karate’s founder, Gichin Funakoshi, described it primarily as ‘the development of character’.

 The aim at Loughton Karate Club is to continue along the great path that Gichin Funakoshi laid.
 Helping students develop into well balanced, responsible adults with the skills needed to protect themselves and others.

 You're never to old to learn!
 Our most senior student, Bob, is 68 years old.
 Karate practice helps Bob to stay strong and trim.
 As with all our adult students, karate training keeps their minds and bodies sharp.

 6 Reasons Why All Children Should Learn Karate